Lisa Ellis and Pete Dandridge

-The Thomson Collection of European Art at the Art Gallery of Ontario and the Metropolitan Museum of Art each holds an impressive number of early 16th century, miniature boxwood carvings known as prayer beads and miniature altars.
-These intricate objects have fascinated collectors and now museum visitors with their diminutive scale, intricacy and somewhat mysterious methods of construction.
+The Thomson Collection of European Art at the Art Gallery of Ontario (AGO) and the Metropolitan Museum of Art (MMA) jointly hold an impressive number of early 16th century miniature boxwood carvings known as prayer beads and miniature altars.
+These intricate objects have fascinated collectors and now museum visitors with their diminutive scale, intricacy, and somewhat mysterious methods of construction.

-Conservators and curators at the Art Gallery of Ontario and the Metropolitan Museum of Art have profited from different institutional collection strategies and staff expertise for the benefit of the project.
-The Art Gallery of Ontario’s investigation relies on micro-computed tomography (high-resolution X-ray tomography), a non-invasive tool which reveals the carvings’ internal structures and features.
-Imaging software allows 3D virtual models to be created from the high resolution X-radiographic scans which can then be examined and manipulated in a so-called “virtual deconstruction.”
-With the information provided by the micro CT scans of their objects, the Metropolitan Museum of Art took the additional step of deconstructing their boxwood objects to the extent possible.
-With greater access to their interiors, specifics of tooling and fabrication could be documented microscopically, intrusive restorations reduced, broken elements re-adhered, and accumulated dirt and insect casings reduced.
+Conservators and curators at the AGO and MMA have profited from different institutional collection strategies and staff expertise for the benefit of the project.
+The AGO’s investigation relies on high-resolution x-ray tomography, called micro-computed tomography (micro-CT), a noninvasive tool that reveals the carvings’ internal structures and features.
+Imaging software allows three-dimensional virtual models to be created from the high-resolution x-ray scans, which can then be examined and manipulated in a so-called virtual deconstruction.
+With the information provided by the micro-CT scans of their objects, the MMA took the additional step of deconstructing their boxwood objects to the extent possible.
+With greater access to their interiors, specifics of tooling and fabrication could be documented microscopically, intrusive restorations reduced, broken elements readhered, and accumulated dirt and insect casings reduced.

-The employment of new technologies such as micro-computed tomography scanning, and focus stacking software along with the analytical work carried out at the Canadian Conservation Institute and the Metropolitan Museum of Art, is providing previously inconceivable access to the prayer beads and miniature altars.
-The resulting data, including high quality images and previously hidden construction details, will allow conservators to posit credible theories about makers and chronologies of manufacture.
-The collaboration between institutions is yielding greater results than would otherwise be possible: there is access to a greater number of works for research purposes as well as the benefit of a collegial environment in which to share findings and deliberate their meaning.
+The employment of new technologies such as micro-CT scanning and focus stacking software, along with the analytical work carried out at CCI and MMA, is providing previously inconceivable access to the prayer beads and miniature altars.
+The resulting data, including high-quality images and previously hidden construction details, will allow conservators to posit credible theories about makers and chronologies of manufacture.
+The collaboration between institutions is yielding greater results than would otherwise be possible: there is access to a greater number of works for research purposes, as well as the benefit of a collegial environment in which to share findings and deliberate their meaning.